Tomracer/Vote_Night/README.md

 -Vote https://github.com/rubenwardy/vote

 Credits:

-forked from some other guy
+-forked from some other guy

-edited by olliy
+-edited by olliy